-6.36 Proposals for other uses at minerals wharves must demonstrate that sufficient alternative mineral wharf capacity (tonnage) is deliverable and available to ensure no net loss of capacity within the port before the Authorities would accede to alternative development of the site.
+- Proposals for other uses at minerals wharves must demonstrate that sufficient alternative mineral wharf capacity (tonnage) is deliverable and available to ensure no net loss of capacity within the port before the Authorities would accede to alternative development of the site.
 Proposals for new residential, business or amenity development in proximity to aggregate wharves should be assessed to ensure the impact of existing operations is fully addressed.
-The safeguarding arrangements would apply to all existing permitted, planned and potential sites regardless of whether they are currently in use.

-6.37 Proposals affecting safeguarded mineral infrastructure sites or within MCAs around these, including rail depots, wharves, concrete batching and asphalt plants, and aggregate recycling sites should be supported by a Mineral Infrastructure Assessment.
-This should provide sufficient evidence to enable the MPA to assess whether the proposed development is likely to have an adverse effect on the facility including its capacity.

-6.38 The NPPF requires that existing businesses and facilities should not have unreasonable restrictions placed on them as a result of development permitted after they were established.
-Development proposals in the vicinity of safeguarded wharves (including vacant wharves) should be designed to minimise the potential for conflicts of use and disturbance, in line with the Agent of Change principle.

-6.39 The Joint Area Action Plan (JAAP) for Shoreham Harbour which was adopted in October 2019 sets out the future vision and planning policies for the Shoreham Harbour regeneration area.
+The safeguarding arrangements would apply to all existing permitted, planned and potential (e.g. when new sites come forward or when suitable sites are released from their previous use) sites regardless of whether they are currently in use. - Proposals affecting safeguarded mineral infrastructure sites or within MCAs around these, including rail depots, wharves, concrete batching and asphalt plants, and aggregate recycling sites should be supported by a Mineral Infrastructure Assessment (MIA).
+This should provide sufficient evidence which is proportionate to the nature and type of development, to enable the MPA to assess whether the proposed development is likely to have an adverse effect on the facility including its capacity.
+Further guidance on preparing the MIA can be found within the separate guidance document on safeguarding. - 6.48 The NPPF requires that existing businesses and facilities should not have unreasonable restrictions placed on them as a result of development permitted after they were established.
+Development proposals in the vicinity of safeguarded wharves (including vacant wharves) and railheads should be designed to minimise the potential for conflicts of use and disturbance (e.g. light disturbance, noise pollution, dust, odour, other emissions, impact on visual amenity of potential occupiers and impacts arising from traffic movements associated with Minerals Infrastructure sites), in line with the Agent of Change principle as set out within the NPPF(19). - The Joint Area Action Plan (JAAP) for Shoreham Harbour which was adopted in October 2019 sets out the future vision and planning policies for the Shoreham Harbour regeneration area.
 The intention is to consolidate port related uses in the eastern harbour arm.
-It is important that wharf safeguarding policies are applied to ensure capacity is maintained whilst regeneration proposals come forward.

-6.40 Shoreham Port is partly within West Sussex, so landings at wharves in the West Sussex part may also help meet demand in the western part of the Plan Area.
+It is important that wharf safeguarding policies are applied to ensure capacity is maintained whilst regeneration proposals come forward. - Shoreham Port is partly within West Sussex, so landings at wharves in the West Sussex part may also help meet demand in the western part of the Plan Area.
 On that basis, provision of equivalent capacity (tonnage) of minerals wharfage within either part of Shoreham Port may be acceptable subject to similar safeguarding by West Sussex County Council as Minerals Planning Authority.
 Future joint working by authorities on the JAAP has been addressed through a Statement of Common Ground which has been agreed between the Shoreham Harbour Planning Authorities and the Shoreham Port Authority.

-6.41 The wharves and railheads safeguarded for the purposes of minerals transportation are listed on the Policies Map.
+- The wharves and railheads safeguarded for the purposes of minerals transportation are listed on the Policies Map.
+A list of the permitted mineral infrastructure sites is published alongside the Annual Monitoring Report (AMR) on the County Council's website.
+It is updated periodically outside the Annual Monitoring Report process.
+Updated GIS layers are re-issued accordingly. - 6.52 Policy RM5 must be read in conjunction with the Excluded Development List, please refer to paragraph 6.38 for further details.

-6.42 The Newhaven Enterprise Zone which includes the Port of North Quay has been considered as part of the review.
-However it is considered that there is no need to change the direction or wording of the policy.